galexcode/monkey.sublime-linux/README.md

 This bundle allow to use [Sublime Text](http://www.sublimetext.com) for Linux as an IDE for the [monkey programming language](http://www.monkeycoder.co.nz)

-monkey.sublime-linux is modification of [monkey.sublime](https://github.com/gingerbeardman/monkey.sublime) created by Matt Sephton.
+monkey.sublime-linux is modification of [monkey.sublime](https://github.com/gingerbeardman/monkey.sublime).

 monkey.sublime-linux support linux only.